-- Understanding the basics of topics like puberty, STIs, birth control, healthy/unhealthy/abusive relationships characteristics, consent and sexual assault/coercion prevention, allyship to the LGBTQ+ community, and bystander intervention (and more!)
+- Understand the basics of topics like puberty, STIs, birth control, healthy/unhealthy/abusive relationship characteristics, consent and sexual assault/coercion prevention, allyship to LGBTQ+ communities, bystander intervention and more

-- Refraining from giving their own opinion, but to provide information that empowers each individual to make choices that align with their personal values and future goals
+- Refraine from giving their own opinion, but rather to provide factual information that empowers each individual to make choices that align with their personal values and future goals

-- Advocacy when working with survivors of intimate partner and sexual violence
+- Provide advocacy when working with survivors of intimate partner and sexual violence

 Although they’re not staff, our high school Peer Educators are a vital part of the organization.
 They help Bridgercare provide education to youth and increase their comfort level in learning about sexual health and accessing services.
 They also encourage, and sometimes come with, their teen friends and family to our weekly Teen Clinic.